 Coastal Voyages and races are influenced to a very large extent by adjacent topography and tides.
 In trans Ocean voyages the emphasis is on strategy with wind directions and currents.
-Melbourne Launceston, Melbourne King Island, Melbourne Stanley as across open water and Melbourne Hobart as open water plus coastal whereas Melbourne Apollo Bay, Melbourne Port Fairy, and Melbourne Portland, Melbourne to Port Lincoln S.A, and Australia East coast voyages would be entirely coastal.
+Melbourne-Launceston, Melbourne-King Island, Melbourne-Stanley as across open water and Melbourne-Hobart as open water plus coastal whereas Melbourne-Apollo Bay, Melbourne-Port Fairy, and Melbourne-Portland, Melbourne to Port Lincoln S.A, and Australia East coast voyages would be entirely coastal.
 In all these events the start and finish destination at least is influenced by the land in some way and the coastal topography is a major influence on the weather conditions to be encountered.
 When sailing near a coast, a careful study of the land topography can identify where winds might be bent, stopped or accelerated.
 Areas where sea breeze, land breeze or katabatics are possible etc. Examining these and other possibilities further can assist greatly.

-This pic shows acceleration around Tasmania with funneling in Bass St. and the effect of wind with an obstruction of high mountains.
-Centre of low pressure system a little further south and lee side wind shadow.
-Rather than lift over the Tasmanian highlands the wind accelerates around for an easier path with system wind flow.
-It then has to squeeze through King and Flinders Islands as well as Cape Otway and Wilsons Promontory resulting in storm force winds.Mountainous coasts eg Cape Otway
+This picture above shows acceleration around Tasmania with funneling in Bass St. and the effect of wind with an obstruction of high mountains.
+The centre of the low pressure system a little further south and lee side wind shadow.
+Rather than lift over the Tasmanian highlands the wind accelerates around the obstructions for an easier path with system wind flow.
+It then has to squeeze between Tasmania, King and Flinders Islands as well as Cape Otway and Wilsons Promontory resulting in storm force winds.

-Steep cliffs and high hills affect winds over the sea in similar ways but depending on direction and the stability of the atmospheric conditions.
-The principles involved apply to any coast but are well illustrated by the Port Fairy race usually held in Autumn when more stable conditions can be expected.
+Mountainous coasts eg, Cape Otway, steep cliffs and high hills affect winds over the sea in similar ways but depending on direction and the stability of the atmospheric conditions.
+It does one well to remember that wind will always go around an obstruction rather than go over it if it can.
+The principles involved apply to any coast but are well well illustrated by the Port Fairy race usually held in Autumn when more stable conditions can be expected.

+Autumn background

-Autumn background- Considering summer when maximum solar radiation is received, the earth acts like a giant heatbank.
+Considering summer when maximum solar radiation is received, the earth acts like a giant heatbank.
 Although radiating heat out at night the loss is less than received during the day and heat accumulation occurs.
 By the autumn solstice the radiation out and received equalize and as the days shorten, gradually more radiates out than received.
 In these circumstances the 'heat bank earth' begins to radiate out heat according to the differential.
 The huge volumes of water surrounding Australia assist with this effect.
-Thus autumn weather is more moderate and at the same time in our latitude, the band of highs is usually centered overhead with high pressure systems weather more common.
+Thus autumn weather © Ocean Racing Club of Victoria (ORCV)

+is more moderate and at the same time in our latitude, the band of highs is usually centred overhead with high pressure system weather more common.
 Water in particular, has a high specific heat index and is a much greater influence than land in moderating temperature.

 With cooler nights and less cloud, stable morning conditions with light winds are very likely and downward temperature inversions more prevalent.
+Weather conditions are therefore more stable and in addition the downward air of the band of highs at this time of year, keeps a lid on the surface generally.
+Severe weather is still possible but less frequent.